timothycrosley/preconvert/README.md

 [![PyPI version](https://badge.fury.io/py/preconvert.svg)](http://badge.fury.io/py/preconvert)

-Preconvert is a library that extends existing serializiers (json, simplejson, bson, msgpack, ..) to be capable of converting the types you use.
+Preconvert is a library that extends existing serializiers (json, simplejson, bson, msgpack, ..) to be capable of converting *all* the types you use.
 It accomplishes this by efficiently preconverting just the types the serializers aren't aware of (things like dataclasses and namedtuples) into basic built-in types that all serializers can understand.
 It then provides a mechanism for you to build custom preconverters, and preconvert_plugins that automatically take effect when installed via pip.